offen/docker-volume-backup/README.md

 # AZURE_STORAGE_ENDPOINT="https://{{ .AccountName }}.blob.core.windows.net/"

+# Absolute remote path in your Dropbox where the backups shall be stored.

+# DROPBOX_REMOTE_PATH="/my/directory"

+# Number of concurrent chunked uploads for Dropbox.
+# Values above 6 usually result in no enhancements.

+# DROPBOX_CONCURRENCY_LEVEL="6"

 # In addition to storing backups remotely, you can also keep local copies.
 # Pass a container-local path to store your backups if needed.
 You also need to
 # mount a local folder or Docker volume into that location (`/archive`